HiPS: Hierarchical PDF Segmentation of Doctrinal Legal Books: Detailed Method Description

-\paragraph{Title Detection} In addition to the XML-OCR-based features such as page number, font ID, text height and width, and position on the page, we use a short text passage following each candidate heading.
-These geometric and typographic cues help distinguish titles from body text by detecting patterns like larger font sizes, consistent font styles, centered alignment, and placement away from typical body-text zones.
-Combined with the cleaned trailing text, this information is fed to LLMs to filter noise, confirm true headings based on semantics, and assign consistent hierarchy levels across the document.
-We use several LLMs based on their wide adoption and instruction-following capabilities: \texttt{Llama3}, \texttt{Phi4}, \texttt{GPT-4}, as well as \texttt{GPT-5}.
-We instruct the models to remove noise, such as fragmented text or special characters, and predict whether candidates are true headings based on semantics and associated content.
-Additionally, the prompt assigns realistic hierarchy levels (typically 2–3 levels, up to 10 if needed) by analyzing semantic relevance and contextual relationships, maintaining consistency with previously identified headings.
+\paragraph{Title Detection and Level Assignment.} For each candidate heading, we provide the LLM with layout features (e.g., page number, font ID, text height/width, page position) and a short trailing text passage.
+We instruct the models to remove noise, such as fragmented text or special characters, and predict whether candidates are true headings based on the features.
+Additionally, the prompt instructs to assign realistic hierarchy levels (typically 2--3 levels, up to 10) by analyzing semantic relevance and contextual relationships, maintaining consistency with previously identified headings.
+We evaluate several instruction-following LLMs: \texttt{Llama3}, \texttt{Phi4}, \texttt{GPT-4}, and \texttt{GPT-5}.